 Ok and we’re back! so in a previous Tutorial for Lightroom I did we looked at How to Remove Chromatic Aberration in Lightroom.
 Link

-Well this time we are going to look at how to actually create it, goodness knows why but I thought that for many of you, you may not have an image that had any so I thought it would be a good idea to show you exactly how it can be created on Photoshop, then I’ll do another tutorial on How to Remove Chromatic Aberration in Photoshop and you can use the image that we make here today for that tutorial or if you want to learn to do it or both the links will all be include in this very tutorial.
+Well this time we are going to look at how to actually create it, goodness knows why but I thought that for many of you, you may not have an image that had any so I thought it would be a good idea to show you exactly how it can be created in Photoshop, then I’ll do another Photoshop tutorial on How to Remove Chromatic Aberration in Photoshop and you can use the image that we make here today for that tutorial or if you want to learn to do it or both the links will all be included in this very tutorial.

-Also, maybe you just like the effect that it creates and want to use this for some sort of photo composite, well if that;s the case then get out! lol joking, you are very much welcome to join along too, and at the very least perhaps we’ll just learn a few things about Photoshop that we’ve never seen before or areas we didn’t even know existed which is great too.
+Also, maybe you just like the effect that it creates and want to use this for some sort of photo composite, well if that’s the case then get out! lol joking, you are very much welcome to join along too, and at the very least perhaps we’ll just learn a few things about Photoshop that we’ve never seen before or areas we didn’t even know existed which is great too.

 There a couple of different ways you can do this, the easiest being if you click on the layer, you will see it in my image below, it has a padlock on it and it is called ‘Background’

-well if you click that and drag it down to the icon that is one before the last at the bottom of that panel and release it will create a new layer that is a copy of your background layer.
+well if you click that and drag it down to the icon that is one before the last at the bottom of that panel and releases it will create a new layer that is a copy of your background layer.

 Then you just simply repeat and you will then copy another version.

-So just incase you are confused as to which icon it is, you will see it on the right hand side of the screen at the bottom of the panel that contains your layer ‘Background’
+So just in case you are confused as to which icon it is, you will see it on the right-hand side of the screen at the bottom of the panel that contains your layer ‘Background’

 The icon itself is right beside that recycling bin there and it looks like a square with a fold at the bottom left.

-Reason I’m doing this and not just indicating it to you on the image is because I want YOU to look and try to find it yourself.
+The reason I’m doing this and not just indicating it to you on the image is because I want YOU to look and try to find it yourself.

 That way it will sink in far better through actions than just mindlessly copying.